On the moments of the variance-gamma distribution: Introduction

 The semi-heavy tails of the VG distribution make it suitable for financial modelling, and it is well-known that moments of all order exist.
 Lower order moments are readily obtained via the moment generating function; see \cite{mcc98} for the first four central moments.
 Moreover, a simple formula for the absolute moments of general order is available when $\beta=0$.
 For $Y\sim\mathrm{VG}(\nu,\alpha,0,0)$,

 where $k_*=k_*(\nu):=\mathrm{max}\{-1,-2\nu-1\}$.
+This formula is readily obtained from the representation $Y=_d \alpha^{-1}Z\sqrt{G}$, where $Z\sim N(0,1)$ and $G\sim \Gamma(\nu+1/2,1/2)$ (with PDF $p_G(x)=x^{\nu-1/2}\mathrm{e}^{-x/2}/(2^{\nu+1/2}\Gamma(\nu+1/2))$, $x>0$) are independent (see \cite[Proposition 4.1.2]{kkp01}).
 Formula (\ref{absmom}) is a specialisation of our general formula (\ref{mom1}) for the case $\beta=0$; \cite[Proposition 2.2]{gaunt vg2} also gave a formula for $\mathbb{E}[|Y|^k]$, for $k>0$, with an unfortunate typo that our formula corrects.
 When $k$ is an even integer, (\ref{absmom}) of course gives formulas for the moments of even order, whilst the moments of odd order are equal to zero on account of the symmetry of the distribution about the origin.
 However, in the general case $\beta\not=0$, the formulas available in the literature take a more complicated form.
 An exact formula for the moments of the VG distribution in terms of a finite sum involving gamma functions is given by \cite{scott}; this allows lower order moments to be calculated efficiently.
 A formula, involving a difference of two hypergeometric functions, for the moments of general order of the $\mathrm{VG}(\nu,\alpha,\beta,0)$ distribution was obtained by \cite[Theorem 2]{ha04} (they used the terminology McKay Type II distribution).
-As hypergeometric functions can be accurately and efficiently evaluated using modern computational algebra packages, this is to date the simplest to implement and most practically useful formula in the literature for computing higher order moments.
+As hypergeometric functions can be accurately and efficiently evaluated using modern computational algebra packages and mathematical software including the GNU Scientific Library, this is to date the simplest to implement and most practically useful formula in the literature for computing higher order moments.